ADMC: Attention-based Diffusion Model for Missing Modalities Feature Completion: METHODOLOGY

-Finally, the output feature \(F_M \in \mathbb{R}^{M \times D} \) obtained from either MMCR or MMER is processed by a self-attention-based multimodal fusion classification network (MF).
-MF learns attention weights for each modality, performs a weighted aggregation of modality features, and passes the result through a fully connected layer for classification.
-As shown in Eq.~\ref{q_6}, where $M$ denotes the number of modalities (in this case, $M = 3$).
+The output feature $F_M \in \mathbb{R}^{M \times D}$ obtained from completion or enhancement operation is processed by a multi-head self-attention based multimodal fusion network (MF).
+Specifically, MF first employs the multi-head attention mechanism to model inter-modal dependencies and learn attention weights for each modality.
+Then, it performs a weighted aggregation of modality features followed by mean pooling along the modality dimension to obtain the fused representation $u$, as shown in Eq.~\ref{q_6}.
+Finally, $u$ is fed into a fully connected classification network to produce the final prediction.